-If you have a Nest Thermostat you may have heard about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If you have a Nest Thermostat you may have heard about the recent issues and may be living in fear of losing your home’s heating abilities in the dead of winter.

 For more detailed information, see their Nest Support page.
-For a more basic overview, keep on reading:
+For a more basic summary, keep on reading:

 - the thermostat not working in the Nest App and disconnected from Wi-Fi